jerekapyaho/eumemberdata/README.md

 * `membership.csv` -- country-specific dates for joining the union, the eurozone etc., also exit
 * `union_name.csv` -- the name of the EU in all official EU languages

-Missing column values are expressed as the literal string `NULL`, so if you import a CSV file directly into SQLite, you will need to replace it with an actual `NULL` value.
-This is because there is no way to express an empty value in SQLite when importing a CSV file.
-For example, importing the `membership.csv` file and updating the rows would be done like this:

-    .import membership.csv membership --csv --skip 1
-    UPDATE membership SET exit_date = NULL WHERE exit_date = 'NULL';

-Use a similar `UPDATE` statement for all columns where NULL literals are found.
-Of course, these columns need to be defined in the database schema as allowing NULL values.

 The `country_code` column values are the standard
 [ISO 3166-1 Alpha-2 codes](https://www.iso.org/iso-3166-country-codes.html)
 two-letter codes of the countries,